Niger–United States relations: Military relations

-The United States operates several military bases in Niger, including in Arlit and Agadez.
+The United States operated several military bases in Niger, including in Arlit and Agadez.

-The Central Intelligence Agency operates a drone base near Dirkou.
+The Central Intelligence Agency operated a drone base near Dirkou.

-Niger is an important partner for the United States in the fight against terrorism in West Africa and is a member of the Global Coalition to Defeat ISIS.
+In the 2010s, Niger was an important partner for the United States in the fight against terrorism in West Africa and is a member of the Global Coalition to Defeat ISIS.
 The United States has provided training and equipment to Niger's military and security forces to help them counter terrorism and transnational crime.

-In March 2024, Niger announced the termination of its military cooperation deal with the United States, requiring 1,000 American armed forces personnel to leave the country.
+In March 2024, Niger announced the termination of its military cooperation deal with the United States and requested the 1,000 American armed forces personnel present to leave the country.
 Niger's military spokesperson, Col. Amadou Abdramane, stated on national television that the American military presence in Niger is illegal and "“violates all the constitutional and democratic rules, which would require the sovereign people — notably through its elected officials — to be consulted on the installation of a foreign army on its territory."
-The announcement came shortly after meetings with an American delegation from Washington and the top U.S. commander for Africa, Gen. Michael E. Langley.
+The announcement came shortly after meetings with an American delegation from Washington and the top U.S. commander for Africa, Gen. Michael E. Langley with the Pentagon warning the new government to avoid exporting uranium to Iran or pursue deeper ties with Russia.
 The move reflected a trend in the Sahel region of countries breaking ties with Western nations and increasingly partnering with Russia instead.

 In a report issued by United States Member of Congress Matt Gaetz, Gaetz stated that the United States State embassy in Niger was suppressing information related to the decay of Niger-United States diplomatic relations.
-According to Gaetz's report, Niger has not authorized flights for United States Department of Defense efforts, including the sending of food, equipment, mail, or medical supplies.
+According to Gaetz's report, Niger did not authorized flights for United States Department of Defense efforts, including the delivery of food, equipment, mail, or medical supplies.

-The U.S. Department of Defense and Niger's Ministry of Defense announced on 5 August 2024 that the U.S. handed over its last military base in Niger, Airbase 201 in Agadez, to local authorities after U.S. troops withdrew from Airbase 101 in Niamey earlier in the month.
-U.S. troops were set to leave Niger by 15 September 2024 following an agreement with Nigerien authorities, with about two dozen soldiers remaining for administrative duties at the U.S. embassy.
+The U.S. Department of Defense and Niger's Ministry of Defense announced in August 2024 that the U.S. handed over its last military base in Niger, Airbase 201 in Agadez, to local authorities after U.S. troops withdrew from Airbase 101 in Niamey earlier in the month.
+U.S. troops were set to leave Niger by September 2024 following an agreement with Nigerien authorities.
+About two dozen soldiers remained for administrative duties at the U.S. embassy.